 The application package must contain the application for admission; at least three letters of reference; official bachelor's degree transcript; official transcripts from all colleges attended after earning the bachelor's degree (both undergraduate and graduate work); and a statement of purpose.
-An applicant for the Main Campus program is required to take the GRE.
 A student admitted to the Broadcast Meteorology concentration can only begin studies in the fall term.
 Applicants desiring assistantship funding consideration are strongly advised to submit the assistantship application no later than January 15.